cbarkr/blog/content/homelab/v1/part 6.md

   - homelab
 date: 2025-04-25
 ---
 Long time no see!
 For the past several months, I've been pre-occupied with school, work, and #ctf.
 Today, however, I finally address something that I've been meaning to do for a very long time: enable HTTPS and use local domains for my services.
-To do so, I leverage DNS rewrites using [[part 3|AdGuard]] and auto-HTTPS from [Caddy](https://caddyserver.com/).
+To do so, I leverage DNS rewrites using [[homelab/v1/part 3|AdGuard]] and auto-HTTPS from [Caddy](https://caddyserver.com/).
 # Preface
 Due to the complexities of networking with rootless containers (at the time of writing), this probably could have been a lot easier had I used Docker instead of Podman.
 I simply could not get this working (nicely) using a purely containerized setup, so I ended up violating one of my [[homelab/v1/part 2#2.
 Requirements|requirements]] and installing Caddy on bare metal.
 It made life a lot simpler and I don't see any consequences from doing so.
 Sue me.
 # Setup